-Credit by Examination
+Local Credit by Examination

-- Upon completion of an education plan, students interested in Credit for Prior Learning using Credit by Examination shall receive credit as recommended by the appropriate department chair or faculty designee. - Students may be eligible for credit by examination if they are enrolled and in good standing, have not earned a grade point average below 2.00, and have not attempted the course.
-Permission to challenge a course by examination is granted by the appropriate department chair or designee, who also determines which courses are eligible for credit by examination.
-The
+Upon completion of an education plan, students interested in Credit for Prior Learning using Credit by Examination shall receive credit as recommended by the appropriate department chair or discipline faculty.
+Students may be eligible for credit by examination if they are enrolled and in good standing, have not earned a grade point average below 2.0, and have not attempted the course.
+Permission to challenge a course by examination is granted by the appropriate department chair or discipline faculty, who also determines which courses are eligible for credit by examination.
+The department offering a course which may be taken for credit by examination will determine the type of examination to be given and the conditions of its administration.
+Credit by exam may not be available in all CCSF departments.

-- department offering a course which may be taken for credit by examination will determine the type of examination to be given and the conditions of its administration.
-Credit by exam may not be available in all CCSF departments. - To request credit by examination, students shall complete the following steps: - Contact department chair to inquire if credit by examination is available for the course - and for further instructions. - Complete Petition for Credit by Examination form. - There is no cost for Credit for Prior Learning, except for the Credit by Exam assessment method.
-Credit earned through the other assessment methods listed above are free to the student. - Take the examination given by the department chair or designee. - If the students pass the examination, they will be eligible for receiving credit for the appropriate course.
+To request credit by examination, students shall complete the following steps:

+- Contact department chair to inquire if credit by examination is available for the course and for further instructions - Complete Petition for Credit by Examination form - Take the examination given by the department chair or discipline faculty - If the students pass the examination, they will be eligible to receive credit for the appropriate course